wbsdty331/TikiOne-steam-Cleaner-Plus/README.md

 # TikiOne Steam Cleaner Plus

 Tikione Steam Cleaner is an open source and free software written in Java 8 and helps you to find and remove all games's redistribuable packages downloaded by **Steam** (http://store.steampowered.com).
-For MS Windows only.
+For MS Windows only.、

+Support Windows XP/Vista/7/8/8.1/10 with JDK [Click to Download](http://www.java.com/download/).

+If you want to Build this Project,Please Download JDK8.

 # Download installer

 TikiOne Steam Cleaner installer is hosted on [Releases](https://github.com/wbsdty331/TikiOne-steam-Cleaner-Plus/releases).

-## Build, test and package
+## Build, test and package [Thanks for Jonathan Lermitage]

-TikiOne Steam Cleaner is built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK8.
+TikiOne Steam Cleaner is built with [NetBeans 8](http://netbeans.org) and the latest version of Oracle JDK8.

 To build the project: